dharmab/8492sqdn.net/content/guides/hotas/index.md

 You should expect significantly increased prices on most HOTAS equipment, since all consumer HOTAS devices are manufactured outside of the United States.

+# Note on Winwing/WINCTRL

+Winwing and WINCTRL are the same company.
+For trademark reasons, they use the WINCTRL brand in the United States.

 # Sticks & Gamepads

 ## Recommended